 Some comics are destined to go on your Instagram, your Twitter, in an academic article, maybe even in a book someday.
 That is NOT this comic.
 This comic is intended to get you through something rough, whether it be a single day, a situation, an ongoing event, or a problem.

-Here’s how it works: Bring to mind the one that is the reason you came to the page, or on a scrap sheet of paper make a list of three things weighing on your mind/body and choose the one that you want to explore more.
+Here’s how it works: Bring to mind the the reason you came to the page, or on a scrap sheet of paper make a list of three things weighing on your mind/body and choose the one that you want to explore more.

 Divide your page into four sections.
 You can draw four boxes, or just make a cross on the page.
 Don’t worry about the size of the paper or whether it is oriented landscape or portrait.